atet/learn/codec/README.md

 ## 1. Installation

-* We will use ffmpeg, a free, open-source command line interface (CLI) program for video transcoding: http://ffmpeg.org/download.html
+* We will use ffmpeg, a free, open-source command line interface (CLI) program for video transcoding
-* Download the Windows 64-bit version (built for Windows by Zeranoe): https://ffmpeg.zeranoe.com/builds/win64/static/ffmpeg-4.2.1-win64-static.zip
+* Download the latest Windows 64-bit version of `ffmpeg` (built for Windows by Zeranoe): https://ffmpeg.zeranoe.com/builds/
-   * Note: This link may break as new versions are released

 ![.img/step01a.png](.img/step01a.png)(#nolink)

-* Extract the downloaded `ffmpeg-4.2.1-win64-static.zip` file to "`C:\Program Files`" (this requires administrative permission)
+* Extract the downloaded `ZIP` file to "`C:\Program Files`" (this requires administrative permission)

 ![.img/step01b.png](.img/step01b.png)(#nolink)

-* The critical file `ffmpeg.exe` should now be extracted to the path "`C:\Program Files\ffmpeg-4.2.1-win64-static\bin`"
+* The critical file `ffmpeg.exe` should now be extracted to the path "`C:\Program Files\ffmpeg-<VERSION>-win64-static\bin`"
    * **This program can only be used in Command Prompt**, a.k.a. the command line interface (CLI) for Windows

 [![.img/step01c.png](.img/step01c.png)](#nolink)